-As stated earlier, these great business results have translated into a compound annual growth rate of approximately 18% TSR over the past 10 years.
-Our management team remains fully committed to creating shareholder value.
-Our bonuses are tied directly to what we believe are key drivers of TSR: net sales growth, gross margin expansion, earnings per share growth, and generation of free cash flow.
-Our equity compensation consists of stock options that are valuable to us only when the value of your investment rises.
-And our senior management team is required to maintain significant investment levels in our stock in order to be closely aligned with our stockholders.
+At Church & Dwight, we embrace the power of simplicity.
+This is evident in our simple incentive compensation plan.
+Our bonuses are tied directly to 4 equally-weighted performance metrics, each of which we believe are key drivers of TSR: net sales growth, gross margin expansion, EPS growth, and operating cash flow.
+Our equity compensation consists predominantly of stock options that are valuable to management only when the value of your investment rises.
+And our senior management team is required to maintain a significant investment in our stock in order to be closely aligned with our stockholders.